COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/service-contracts.md

 ---
 # AT-AT Service Contracts

 The API Threat Assessment Tool (AT-AT) uses a RESTful architecture and communicates using JSON over HTTP(S).
-The API is authenticated via API keys or Bearer tokens (for RBAC).
+The API is authenticated via Bearer JWT tokens.

 ---